Geolocation Testing: How Can I Test My Website in Different Locations?

 - Security: One important reason to use geolocation testing is when security is dependent on the geolocation.
 A recent example is the Google Pay application that transfers money from sender to receiver directly.

 Google pay uses geolocation to determine any fraudulent transactions.
 A simple use case can be if a transaction happens from my account from Chicago at 9:02 PM and another happens from London at 9:36 PM, something is wrong in the process!
+Using geolocation testing alongside some vulnerability scan services will ensure your web pages remain secure at all ends.

 Apart from this, obviously, there can be hundreds of use cases that use geolocation today and hence require geolocation testing.
 Geolocation testing should be done carefully and is a huge risk to ignore as a single simple bug in a geolocation-based transaction can produce the wrong result without the user realizing it.